nicholasjano/nicholasjano/README.md

 - 👋 Hi, I’m Nicholas Jano
-- 🌱 I’m currently studying Computing (Software Design specialization) at Queen's University
+- 🌱 I’m currently studying Computer Science at Queen's University
-- 👥 I’m looking to collaborate on anything that reaches my interest
 - 📫 You can reach me on [LinkedIn](https://linkedin.com/in/nicholasjano/)